Backup & Restore

 -H "$AUTH" \

-"$SERVER/api/bundle/admin/mydb" \
+"$SERVER/api/bundle/admin/MyDatabase" \

---output mydb-backup.bundle
+--output MyDatabase-backup.bundle

 The response is a binary payload containing the full database state.
 Save it to a file for later restoration or transfer to another server.